adrolli/laraverse/README.md

 ## Other ideas

 -   Stack-Installer ... is it possible to combine all install commands automagically to an "installer"?
 Like laravel.build
+-   Receipes and compatibility checks (people can check a stack compat)
 -   Stack the big picture ... see the stack as a fancy image
 -   Safe stack ... how safe (active dev, bottlenecks) is your stack?